lprevedello/RSNA-Spotlight-2023/README.md

 Accuracy is relatively high as shown in the graph above.
 Let's interpret the results by clicking on the "Accuracy per class" and "Confusion matrix" buttons.
 ![example image](./images/image14.jpg)

-The model can differentiate cardiomegaly, effusion and cases without any of these abnormalities reasonably well.
-However, based on the confusion matrix, the model does mixes cases of effusion and cardiomegaly.
-This starts to make sense when you look at the cases in the cardiomegaly dataset and see that are several cardiomegaly cases that also contain pleural effusion.
+The model can differentiate reasonably well among cardiomegaly, effusion, and cases without any of these abnormalities.
+However, based on the confusion matrix, the model mixes cases of effusion and cardiomegaly.
+This starts to make sense when you look at the cases in the cardiomegaly dataset and see that there are several cardiomegaly cases with pleural effusion in the same image.

 This brings up an important point.
 For the purpose of this experiement, we have simplified things and the findings are being considered mutually exclusive.
 This type of experiment is called multi-class classification.
 In this type of classification problem a case can be in one and only one of three or more classes.
 In reality, the correct method to determine the findings in chest-ray would be multi-label classification in which each case can have more than one class.

-Despite this limitation, let's see if the model is able to distinguish between these classes by running inference on three different examples: [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg) and [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg).
+Despite this limitation, let's see if the model is able to distinguish among these classes by running inference on three different examples: [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg), and [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg).

 Upload the three cases and observe the output of the model.
-It should something like this:
+It should look something like this:
 ![example image](./images/image15.jpg)

 Now let's make things even more interesting and add yet another finding: pneumonia.

 ### Experiment 4

-If you do the same steps described previously for the file experiment4.tm you should see something similar to this:
+If you perform the same steps described previously for the file experiment4.tm, you should see something similar to this:
 ![example image](./images/image16.jpg)

-Now that you have a model let's run inference on 4 different cases: [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg), [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg), and [pneumonia](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/pneumonia.jpg)
+Now that you have a model, let's run inference on four different cases: [cardiomegaly](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg), [effusion](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/effusion.jpg), [normal](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/normal.jpg), and [pneumonia](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/pneumonia.jpg)

 Upload the four cases and observe the output of the model.
 It should something like this:
 ![example image](./images/image17.jpg)

-Unfortunately the model was not able to distinguish well between pneumonia and effusion with the examples provided.
+Unfortunately, the model was not able to distinguish well between pneumonia and effusion with the examples provided.

-However, the goal of this exercise was not to create a clinically ready algorithm, was just to show some of the most important components of an algorithm development so you can:
+However, the goal of this exercise was not to create a clinically ready algorithm, but rather to show some of the most important components of algorithm development so you can:
   *Understand how the overall process to train a deep learning model works *Learn basic concepts on how to assess model generalizability and performance